Kometa-Team/Kometa/docs/defaults/chart/trakt.md

 # Trakt Charts Collections

-The `trakt` Default Metadata File is used to create collections based on Trakt Charts.
+The `trakt` Default Collection File is used to create collections based on Trakt Charts.

 ![](../images/trakt.png)